How to Write a Chargeback Rebuttal Letter: Explanation and Samples

 Closing paragraph – The call to action should be in this last paragraph

-Now, here is a sample chargeback rebuttal letter:
+Now, here is another chargeback letter template

 Debra Fashion’s